 We’ve made it easier and rounded up a few pro-tip hacks and suggestions for an all-around successful solo trip to NOLA.

 Conveniently located in New Orleans’ Central Business District, the Ace Hotel makes solo tripping simple.
-During the day, knock out some work from the hotel’s coffee shop, Stumptown, or relax at their rooftop pool.
+During the day, knock out some work from the hotel’s coffee shop, Lovage, or relax at their rooftop pool, Alto.
 The in-house restaurant, Josephine Estelle, offers delicious brunch, dinner and happy hour options with an emphasis on seasonal ingredients and handmade pastas.

 One of the best things about solo travel is the time you’re able to spend exploring and learning more about your destination.
 With so much living history in New Orleans, the Whitney Plantation is a notable starting point.
 A quick 45-minute drive outside the city, it's the only plantation in Louisiana with a direct focus on slavery.
 Take the time to engage with tour guides, ask questions, and process the information presented.

-The best Colombian cuisine in the Crescent City can found at Mais Arepas.
+The best Colombian cuisine in the Crescent City can be found at Maïs Arepas.
 Enjoy housemade arepas, freshly squeezed limeade and margaritas, and savory appetizers and sides.
 Come hungry and prepare to be amazed.

 Treat yourself during your time alone.
-Magazine Street is filled with locally-owned shops and boutiques that you’re sure to spot unique finds and items in.
-Splurge on a new pair of shoes, a stunning handbag, or a uniquely New Orleans keepsake.
+Magazine Street is known for locally-owned shops and boutiques filled with unique finds.
+Splurge on a new pair of shoes, a stunning handbag or a uniquely New Orleans keepsake.